 10. It takes 8 minutes, 19 seconds for light to travel from the Sun to the Earth

 In space, light travels at 300,000 kilometres (186,000 miles) per second.
 Even at this breakneck speed, covering the 150 million odd kilometres (93 million miles) between us and the Sun takes considerable time.
 And eight minutes is still very little compared to the five and a half hours it takes for the Sun’s light to reach Pluto.

 11. If you took out all the empty space in our atoms, the human race could fit in the volume of a sugar cube

-12. Stomach acid is strong enough to dissolve razor blades
+12. Stomach acid is strong enough to dissolve stainless steel